SemanticMediaWiki/SemanticMediaWiki/src/Elastic/docs/config.md

 ];
 ```

-For SMW 4.1.3 and Elastic Search 7.10.2 you also need to provide :
+For SMW 4.1.3 and Elasticsearch 7.10.2 you also need to provide :
 ```
 $smwgElasticsearchCredentials = [
     'host' => '192.168.1.126',